koenrane/KR-new-site/content/i-found-greater-than-800-orthogonal-write-code-steering.md

 After thinking for a while and talking to a bunch of people, I have a few hypotheses for what is going on.
 I don't think any of them are fully correct and I'm still quite confused.

 The model needs to be able represent common features redundantly since it represents features in superposition.
-: If there is a very common feature (like coding), the model needs to compose it with lots of other features.
+: If there is a common feature (like coding), the model needs to compose it with lots of other features.
 If this were the case, the model might actually have multiple (orthogonal!) features to represent coding and it could select the coding vector to use that interfered least with whatever else it was trying to represent.
 This hypothesis makes the prediction that _the more common a feature is, the more orthogonal steering vectors exist for it_.

 : I think the Appendix provides some evidence for this: both the 'becomes an alien species' and 'STEM problem' vectors don't have many vectors that have close to 0 KL divergence in outputs w.r.t the original MELBO vector the way that the 'coding' and 'jailbreak' vectors do.
 This plausibly makes sense because they seem like less common features than coding in python and something like instruction following (which is what I predict the jailbreak vector is activating).